-SMC offers the Associate in Arts (AA) degree which requires a minimum of 60 degree applicable units and generally takes approximately two to three years to complete.
+SMC offers the Associate Degree which requires a minimum of 60-degree applicable units and generally takes approximately two to three years to complete.
 A unit reflects the amount of credit earned for completing a course.
 It is closely related to the number of hours that the class meets per week.

 Degree and Certificate Requirements